ml-research/FEATHERS/README.md

 First run `python server.py --stage valid` in a terminal.
 In a different terminal you can then run `python clients.py --stage valid` and the experiments will start.

 ## Setting up Fedex Experiments
 For Fedex the only thing you can configure is the hyperparameter-search space, except for techincal stuff like the ports and GPUs being used in the `config.py`-file inside the `fedex`-directory.
 This can be done as described for HANF, however this time you have to use the `hyperparameters.py`-file in the `fedex`-directory.
-Starting the experiment works similar to HANF experiments:
+Starting the experiment works similar to FEATHERS experiments:
 1. Run the server by `python server.py`
 2. Run the clients by `python clients.py`

 ## Setting up DARTS (federated) Experiments
 You can use our code to also run DARTS (federated).
 To do so, just ensure that the search space does not allow any randomness, i.e. ensure that the search space contains the same hyperparameters only.
-Then you can set the number of exploration phases (in the `hanf_strategy.py` in `hanf`) to 1.
+Then you can set the number of exploration phases (in the `hanf_strategy.py` in `feathers`) to 1.
 With this you can run DARTS in a federated fashion.
 If you then set the number of clients to 1, you obtain original DARTS described in [this paper](https://arxiv.org/abs/1806.09055).